-4.9.3 Procedure for Revocation Request
+4.9.3 Procedure for revocation request

-AN entity requesting a certificate revocation (see Section 4.9.2 for the list of such requestors) must submit a request for revocation of an end entity certificate to the issuing CA. The CPS shall describe the procedures for making the request, identifying the specific certificate, and establishing the reason for revocation.
-In the case that the CA supports the ACME protocol, the procedures described in [RFC8555] shall be followed.
+A Subscriber must submit a request for revocation to the issuing CA. The CPS shall describe the procedures for making the request, identifying the specific certificate and the reason for revocation.
+In the case that the CA supports the ACME protocol, the procedures as described in [RFC8555] shall be followed.

-4.9.4 Revocation Request Grace Period
+4.9.4 Revocation request grace period